tsmrkk/writing_an_interpreter_in_go/chap2/README.md

 - top-down parsing
 - bottom-up parsing

 In this section, we will write a recursive descent parser.
-It's a "top-down operator precedence" parser
+It's a "top-down operator precedence" parser.

 The difference between top-down and bottom-up parsers is that the former starts with constructing root node of the AST and then descends while the latter does it the other way around.